-A cost share agreement should be considered for any multi-jurisdiction fire that goes beyond the mutual aid period or utilizes non-mutual aid resources.
+A cost share agreement should be considered for any multi-jurisdiction fire that goes beyond the mutual aid period.
 Cost share agreements should be negotiated as soon as practical, signed by agency administrators, and may be updated as needed.
 A copy of all cost share agreements should be provided to the DFPC Battalion Chief.
 An example template that may be used can be found in Attachment - D.